uwerat/vnc-eglfs/README.md

 - Tight/JPEG encoding
 - ...

+Code has been built for Qt >= 5.12, but it should be possible to also support more recent versions with adding a few ifdefs.

 # How to use

 Public APIs have not yet been decided and at the moment you can simply use